 Excellent Service Taxi Stand

 The “Excellent Service” taxi stand is attended only by drivers who have received an “Excellent Driver” certificate or private taxis who are recognized as top level (Master or 3 star taxis).
-These taxi stands are in Tokyo, including Haneda Airport's International Terminal, Ginza (no-ride area), and major stations.
+These taxi stands are in Tokyo, including Haneda Airport's Terminal 3, Ginza (no-ride area), and major stations.

 Providing Foreign Visitors an Environment for Smooth Travel and Stay

 Our taxi stands provide direction in many languages to accommodate people from around the world.